learn-co-curriculum/python-programming-univbasics-the-assignment-expression/README.md

 teach the baby the second of the _three essential expessions_: the assignment expression.

-With Ruby, it's much easier.
+With Python, it's much easier.
 We simply type a bare word, an `=` and an expression.

-Since we now now how to get a constant for the purpose of assigning (_constant expression_) and we know how to assign it (_assignment expression_) we have only one more vital expression to learn of the _essential three_: the variable lookup expression!
+Since we now how to get a constant for the purpose of assigning (_constant expression_) and we know how to assign it (_assignment expression_) we have only one more vital expression to learn of the _essential three_: the variable lookup expression!